igrarama/MachineLearningInNineDays/README.md

 # Machine Learning In Nine Days

 ## Installations
-For this training you'll only be needing to install [**Anaconda**](https://www.anaconda.com/distribution/#download-section).
+For this mini-course you'll only be needing to install [**Anaconda**](https://www.anaconda.com/distribution/#download-section).
-Please install the Python 3.7 version.
+Please install the Python 3.x version.
 You do not need to install PyCharm (or any IDE, for that matter) since all exercises will be done in Jupyter notebooks.
 I recommend you get yourself acquainted with the keyboard shortcuts, it will make your life much easier.

-*Important: when the installation asks if you want to add anaconda to your PATH, click **yes**.
+*Important: when the installation asks if you want to add Anaconda to your PATH, click **yes**.
 This would make your life easier later.
 If you already have another version of python installed on your computer, I recommend that you uninstall it first and only then install the Anaconda version, to prevent weird things from happening due to collisions.*

 ## Syllabus